“HOW THE WEST WAS WON” (1962) Review

 II.
 History vs. Hollywood

 To this day, I never understood why screenwriter James R. Webb allowed the Prescotts and the Harveys to travel across the Erie Canal.
 It is obvious that he had every intention of having them settle in Southern Ohio, along the River.
 So why use that route?
-According to the 1840 map below, the Erie Canal was a waterway that stretched from Albany to Buffalo in upstate New York.
+According to a 1840 map I had seen, the Erie Canal was a waterway that stretched from Albany to Buffalo in upstate New York.

 This meant that the Prescotts and Harveys’s first leg of their journey ended at Buffalo, along the shores of Lake Erie.
 Are we really supposed to believe that the two families then journeyed from Buffalo to the banks of the Ohio River, in order to reach Illinois, when they could have easily traveled near the U.S.-Canada border to reach their destination?
 And Webb failed to reveal how they reached the Ohio River without a wagon.
 He could have allowed Eve Prescott and the other surviving members of the family to settle in Illinois or Ohio near one of the Great Lakes . . . or avoid the Erie Canal altogether and end up in Southern Ohio.
 Unfortunately, the screenwriter settled for a convoluted route.
 Even worse, he had mountain man Linus Rawlins traveling toward Pittsburgh to sell furs.
 Really?
 In 1839?
 Linus could have easily sold his furs further west in St. Louis or more importantly, Independence in western Missouri, without having to cross the Mississippi River.